Almost everything: 2016-present

 - Akram Khan MBE (dance): universal choreographic empathy

-- Pandit Rupak Kulkarni (bansuri): gurus & global flute mythologies
+- Pandit Rupak Kulkarni (bansuri): global flute myths

 - Meeta Pandit (khayal): family origins of the Gwalior gharana

-- Raag Chandranandan: metaphysics of a modern creation
+- Chandranandan: metaphysics of a modern raga creation

-- Tihai: the power of threes: tripartite ‘stories’ in human culture
+- Tihai: the power of threes: tripartite ‘stories’ across culture

 - Chiming with other genres: sonic bridges to styles you know